osamples/Lipscomb-Principals-of-Data-Science/Predictive Analysis and Data Mining/README.md

+# Lipscomb University - Masters of Science in Data Science

-## Predictive Analysis and Data Mining
+## Predictive Analysis and Data Mining (MSDS 5203)

 Taught by Dr. Aize Cao